fayena/PILN/README.md

 -Changed the charting from google charts to chart.js so that I could load it offline -Changed the code to reflect a step motor rather than relays for gas firing

-I do not have a screen or wifi at my kiln location.
-I tether my cell phone and then access the raspberry pi through ssh and a webbrowser both on my phone.
+I do not have a screen.
+If you do not have wifi at your kiln location, tether your cell phone and then access the raspberry pi through ssh and a webbrowser both on your phone.
 It will connect from a surprising distance this way.
+It's alot nicer to direct wifi access.

 Possible future improvements
 - install script (DONE)